radimtrojek/FeatureList/BD02/BD02-Identity_Authentication_Authorization_mngt.md

 |NEW|-|System|OP|-|

 It allows user hard-block user account so that it is not possible to login until it is unblocked by operator.
 Temporary blockage.
 Once blocked access token has to be invalidated.
+TODO(add link to RR)

 ### BFU-0200105: Deactivate user account
 |Status|Version|Supported applications|Consumers|Note|